Tyler9937/Fish-Market-Data-App/README.md

 **Hypothesis Testing Market Fish Versus Wild Fish**

-Hypothesis testing to see if the sample data collected on fish available in markets has a statistically significant diffrence from the population of fish in the wild.
+Hypothesis testing to see if the sample data collected on fish available in markets has a statistically significant difference from the population of fish in the wild.

 **Initial Hypothesis**